tm-sol/slash-url/README.md

 Current implementation would scale very well as MongoDB can be sharded using this technique and it can cope well with large numbers of requests.

 ## URL Validation
 Validation has been taken to mean leads to a live resource.
 A live internet connection is needed.
-Many formats are valid urls as the official standard is quite forgiving so makes this test may need more context.
+Many formats are valid urls as the official standard is quite forgiving so maybe this test may need more context.
 An option to allow users to force a url to be shorted even if not live or valid could be a good compromise here.
 If basic formatting checking needed a regex could be used.

 ## Improvements